A strengthening routine for the upper and lower body.

 #1 Double Press

-Start in a lunge as described above and hold each end of the band.
+Start in a lunge position and hold each end of a resistance band.
 For this exercise, push in opposite directions with each arm as you see in the illustration.
 Be sure to straighten your elbows all the way at the end of the movement.
 If you can’t do this, lessen the tension on the band somewhat.
 Notice that the arm that reaches overhead is opposite the front knee.
 (Try it, it feels more natural that way.)
 Press the band 12-15 times, then switch sides.

 #2 Biceps Curls